thy-right-eye/thy-right-eye.github.io/README.md

 I recently made the independent observation that this universe is made up of 10 conceivable dimensions.
 This includes the first 3, experienced by humans using 5 "separate" senses.
 Apparently somehow I had limited myself to the observation of only 3 up until now, distracted by the 5 senses and needs of the human host.
+But spatial awareness is more than 3 dimensional.
 Time remained an absract concept that is anything but consistent and I believed that I, myself, was my material vessel and experienced life in this way.
 The mind and body stagnate in 3D.
 It is my contention that there is no veil but our own perception, and we are therefore incorrectly viewing our immediate surroundings as strictly 3 dimensional.